Connect with others who understand.

 Narcolepsy Medications

 Narcolepsy treatment can include several different types of medications to help relieve symptoms.
-Stimulant medications are the primary treatment option to help people with narcolepsy stay awake and alert during the day.
+These include:

 Talk to your doctor about the best treatment for your narcolepsy symptoms and any potential side effects of the medications.